The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Introduction

-The main motivation for the {\it SOAR Gravitational Arc Survey} (SOGRAS) is to constrain the variation of strong lensing efficiency as a function of cluster redshift, comparing the results with theoretical expectations.
+The main motivation for the {\it SOAR Gravitational Arc Survey} (SOGRAS) was to constrain the variation of strong lensing efficiency as a function of cluster redshift, comparing the results with theoretical expectations.
 For this sake, we have designed a survey targeting clusters distributed in two redshift bins centered at $z \sim 0.3$ and $z \sim 0.5$.
-A total of 51 clusters were imaged in the $g'$, $r'$, and $i'$ bands with the 4.1 Southern Astrophysical Research Telescope (SOAR) from mid 2008 to the end of 2010.
+A total of 47 clusters were imaged in the $g'$, $r'$ and $i'$ bands with the 4.1 Southern Astrophysical Research Telescope (SOAR) from mid 2008 to early 2011.

 The arcs and other strong lensing features found can be used to constrain the individual masses of the clusters \citep[e.g.,][]{Cypriano2005}.
 Another valuable information that can be drawn from the data is an estimate of ensemble cluster masses in each $z$ bin with weak lensing, by stacking the profile of the scaled tangential distortion of background sources of all clusters in that bin.
 This technique has been applied successfully \citep{Sheldon2001, Sheldon2004, Johnston2007} and leads to an averaged overall mass for the clusters.